Open Source CLI

 plumber analyze

-The main command for analyzing GitLab CI/CD pipelines.
+The main command for analyzing GitLab CI/CD pipelines and GitHub Actions workflows.

 plumber analyze [flags]Flags